Interleukin 12: Functions

 IL-12 is involved in the differentiation of naive T cells into Th1 cells.
 It is known as a T cell-stimulating factor, which can stimulate the growth and function of T cells.
 It stimulates the production of interferon-gamma (IFN-γ) and tumor necrosis factor-alpha (TNF-α) from T cells and natural killer (NK) cells, and reduces IL-4 mediated suppression of IFN-γ.
 T cells that produce IL-12 have a coreceptor, CD30, which is associated with IL-12 activity.

 IL-12 plays an important role in the activities of natural killer cells and T lymphocytes.
 IL-12 mediates enhancement of the cytotoxic activity of NK cells and CD8+ cytotoxic T lymphocytes.
 There also seems to be a link between IL-2 and the signal transduction of IL-12 in NK cells.
 IL-2 stimulates the expression of two IL-12 receptors, IL-12R-β1 and IL-12R-β2, maintaining the expression of a critical protein involved in IL-12 signaling in NK cells.
 Enhanced functional response is demonstrated by IFN-γ production and killing of target cells.

 IL-12 also has anti-angiogenic activity, which means it can block the formation of new blood vessels.
 It does this by increasing production of interferon gamma, which in turn increases the production of a chemokine called inducible protein-10 (IP-10 or CXCL10).
 IP-10 then mediates this anti-angiogenic effect.
 Because of its ability to induce immune responses and its anti-angiogenic activity, there has been an interest in testing IL-12 as a possible anti-cancer drug.
 However, it has not been shown to have substantial activity in the tumors tested to this date.
+Recent preclinical studies have shown that targeted delivery of IL-12 via nanoparticles can enhance IL-12’s antitumor activity in metastatic ovarian cancer.
+In mouse models, liposomal nanoparticles coated with poly-L-arginine and poly-L-glutamate were engineered to slowly release IL-12 directly into tumor sites, resulting in strong T-cell infiltration, allowing cytotoxic T cells to recognize and attack tumor cells and thereby significantly extending survival.
 There is a link that may be useful in treatment between IL-12 and the diseases psoriasis & inflammatory bowel disease.
+There has also been research indicating that interleukin 12 is linked with interleukin 23 and antibodies against these factors have a possible role in creating an anti-inflammatory effect in inflammatory bowel disease.